scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 *Pylira* implements a set of unit tests to assure compatibility and reproducibility of the results with different versions of the dependencies and across different platforms.
-As *Pylira* relies on random sampling for the MCMC process an exact reproducibility of results is hard to achieve on different platforms, however the agreement of results is at least guaranteed in the statistical limit of drawing many samples.
+As *Pylira* relies on random sampling for the MCMC process an exact reproducibility of results is hard to achieve on different platforms; however the agreement of results is at least guaranteed in the statistical limit of drawing many samples.